chippr-robotics/chippr-agi/docs/_specs/03_Systems.md

-# Systems in Chippr-AGI
+---
+layout: default
+lang: en
+title: "Systems in Chippr-AGI"
+permalink: /Start_here/Systems
+parent: startHere

-Systems in Chippr-AGI are the primary building blocks responsible for handling the logic and processing related to specific tasks or functionalities.
-They work in tandem with components to define the behavior of the application, forming a crucial part of the Entity-Component-System (ECS) architecture.
+description: "Systems in Chippr-AGI are the primary building blocks responsible for handling the logic and processing related to specific tasks or functionalities.
+They work in tandem with components to define the behavior of the application, forming a crucial part of the Entity-Component-System (ECS) architecture."
+---

 ## Life Cycle of a System